arushii12/railway-loco-pilot-face-verification/README.md

 Railway Loco Pilot Face Verification System

 Overview

 This project implements a real-time face verification system developed as part of an Indian Railways Internship.
 The purpose of the system is to verify the identity of a railway loco pilot before commencement of train operations by matching a live camera image with a stored reference image.

 The system ensures that only the authorized loco pilot, who has completed mandatory safety checks such as alcohol testing handled externally, is allowed to operate the train.

-Note:
 This repository focuses only on the face verification module.
 The alcohol detection system is considered an external hardware component.

 ---

 Problem Statement

 Manual identity verification of loco pilots before train operation is time-consuming, prone to human error, and difficult to scale across large railway networks.

-To address these challenges, an automated face verification mechanism is required to ensure accurate and fast identity verification, thereby improving operational efficiency and safety compliance.
+An automated face verification mechanism is required to ensure accurate and fast identity verification, thereby improving operational efficiency and safety compliance.

 ---

-Project Objective
+Project Objectives
-The objectives of this project are:

-* To verify the identity of railway loco pilots using facial recognition
+* Verify the identity of railway loco pilots using facial recognition
-* To match real-time camera input with stored driver images
+* Match real-time camera input with stored driver images
-* To prevent unauthorized personnel from operating trains
+* Prevent unauthorized personnel from operating trains
-* To reduce manual verification time
+* Reduce manual verification time
-* To improve overall railway safety compliance
+* Improve overall railway safety compliance

 ---

 System Overview

-The system works by capturing a live video feed of the loco pilot and comparing the detected face with a stored reference image.
+The system captures a live video feed of the loco pilot and compares the detected face with a stored reference image.

 The verification decision is displayed in real time as: